TheSpaghettiDetective/obico-server/docs/email_guide.md

 2. Change the lines to the correct values of your email provider, make sure to surround your information in single quotes except for the EMAIL_PORT, which will NOT work when used with quotes.
 NOTE: If using an Outlook account the: `DEFAULT_FROM_EMAIL:` needs to be changed to match the email it is being sent from: `EMAIL_HOST_USER:`
-For Outlook accounts you can verify your SMTP settings needed under your email account in Settings -> Sync.
-There are several for Outlook.
+For Outlook there are a few different SMTP settings, you can verify which are needed for your email under your: Account -> Settings -> Sync.
       ```
       EMAIL_HOST: 'smtp.gmail.com'    # -> such as smtp.gmail.com
       EMAIL_HOST_USER: 'user'  # -> such as your email address for a Gmail account